 “Call me back after six months.”

 If you are an SDR, you would have, without a doubt, heard this statement at least once before.
 It is one of the standard replies (read: objections) an SDR faces during cold outreach.
 If you spot an SDR move the lead stage to MQL despite hearing this statement on a cold call, then the SDR is still learning the ropes on how to bucket the leads.
-We not only see the practise of moving these leads to nurture on CRM and sending frequent, relevant emails followed by newcomers but also by best performing SDRs.
+We not only see the practice of moving these leads to nurture on CRM and sending frequent, relevant emails followed by newcomers but also by best performing SDRs.

 What’s the ‘Why’ Behind This Statement?